marcm200/mset-component-eq/README.md

 zero will occur at some point and terminates the program with a message.
 - the resultant is determined in its expanded form, but often takes Res=G^q for some small q.
 This factorization is currently not implemented.
 - all polynomial multiplications are performed anew as needed.
 Upcoming optimization will store intermediate results to reuse those, especially in the a(k)(k,k) multiplications.
+- the current computing matrix is stored directly onto hard disc.
+If the calculation is prematurely ended by closing the command window, computation can be resumed later on after deleting the last matrix file with the highest kNNN numbe as this file dos not yet contain fully valid data.

 ### Further information